-At the height of his career, Margera was reportedly worth nearly $45 million, according to the Things.
-He joined the Jackass team with an already enviable net worth of over $10 million, thanks to his prior work as a skateboarder with numerous high-level sponsors.
-After finding additional fame via Jackass, Margera also created several spin-off shows, Viva La Bam and Bam’s Unholy Union, both of which performed reasonably well on MTV.
-He also appeared in several video games, including Tony Hawk’s Pro Skater 3 and 4, Tony Project 8, and Scarface: The Game.
+At the height of his career, Margera was reportedly worth nearly $45 million, according to The Things.
+He joined the Jackass team with an already enviable net worth of over $10 million thanks to his prior work as a skateboarder with numerous high-level sponsors.
+After finding additional fame via Jackass, Margera also created several spin-off shows, including Viva La Bam and Bam’s Unholy Union, both of which performed reasonably well on MTV.
+He also appeared in several video games, including Tony Hawk’s Pro Skater 3 and 4, Tony Hawk’s Project 8, and Scarface: The Game.
 He appeared in cameos for numerous popular television series and movies, like Nitro Circus and King of the Road.

 Over the last few decades, Margera’s net worth has dipped substantially.
 Following the death of another Jackass star, Ryan Dunn, Margera struggled with substance abuse and ultimately shelled out more than $100,000 in rehab fees.
 Between his rehab visits, legal fees, and lack of recent work, his net worth gradually plummeted to a still-impressive $20 million, according to estimates from The Sun.
 The star’s wealth has continued to tumble in recent years, reaching an all-time low in 2022 of $5 million, according to Celebrity Net Worth.